 Your uterus produces extra tissue each month to create a cushy home for your potential baby.
 But if you have endometriosis, your endometrial tissue grows wild, and can end up in places you don’t want it to be—including places where it could cause some infertility issues.
 In fact, a recent Journal of Assisted Reproduction and Genetics study estimated endometriosis is to blame for between 25% to 50% of all infertility cases.

 What is endometriosis?

-Endometriosis develops when your body grows uterine lining (a tissue called endometrium) in places where it doesn’t belong.
-Most often, it shows up in areas near your uterus—your fallopian tubes and ovaries, on the outside of the uterus, in the vagina or cervix.
-In a few rare cases, it can even end up in other places, like your bowels.
+Endometriosis is when endometrial tissue (or endometrium, what lines your uterine cavity) grows “ectopically,” or outside the uterus.
+Most often, it shows up in areas throughout the pelvis and near your uterus—your fallopian tubes and ovaries, on the outside of the uterus, in the vagina or cervix.
+In a few rare cases, it can even end up in other places, like your upper abdominal cavity or bowels.